Skatteetaten/aurora/docs/documentation/openshift/index.md

 coordinating deployments to OpenShift, but also for triggering other infrastructure automation tasks.

-Finally, a custom command line client would allow us to more easily make sure that the applications were deployed and configured the same, allowing us to make assumptions about applications when creating the Aurora Console.
+Finally, a custom command line client would allow us to more easily make sure that the applications were deployed and configured the same, allowing us to make assumptions about applications when creating the Aurora Konsoll.

 AO is driven by a set of configuration files (AuroraConfig) that describe how applications should be deployed and configured in different environments.
 The configuration files are organized in a hierarchy and are cascading, allowing us to share and